-Faith in a Box: How Caste is Branded as Taste in the Global Spice Aisle
+How Caste is Branded as Taste in the Global Spice Aisle

-Faith in a Box: How Caste is Branded as Taste in the Global Spice Aisle
+How Caste is Branded as Taste in the Global Spice Aisle

-When I first met Swetha at 21, she was the first South Asian person to speak with me beyond polite surfaces — meeting me with openness rather than distance.
+When I first met Swetha at 21, she was the first South Asian person to speak with me beyond polite surfaces, meeting me with openness rather than distance.
 She told me she was Telugu.
 I said, “Tele-who?”
-Before I knew it I was practicing Nēnu ninnu premistunnanuI love you—just enough to make her laugh, wince, and then laugh again.
+Before I knew it I was practicing Nēnu ninnu premistunnanu — I love you — just enough to make her laugh, wince, and then laugh again.
 Love didn’t just give me new words.
 It brought me to the stove with questions in hand and eyes reset.

-Before I could read the footnotes of the empire—on spice boxes, on tin cans, on tongues—I followed recipes to the letter.
-Years later, I still cook, but now with andaz in my wrists, and different questions in mind.
+Cooking became an education — it was the start of trying to make sense of ingredients I hadn’t grown up with, in a kitchen where every label carried some history.
+Before I could read the footnotes on spice boxes, and on tin cans, I followed recipes to the letter.
+Years later, I still cook, but now with andaz.

 “I can't eat that.
 I’m Brahmin.”

-“I don’t do a, b, c—or d—because I’m Brahmin.”
+“I don’t do a, b, c, or d — because I’m Brahmin.”

-Then I saw another box.
-The font curled like a temple script and read: Brahmins.
+Then I saw another box, its font resembling a temple script, which read: Brahmins.
 This one didn’t just sell a caste.
 It was named after it.
+What happens when godliness turns into branding?
+When caste isn’t denied, but shelved next to cumin and coriander?

 “Brahminism doesn’t need to shout anymore,” Ajantha Subramanian reminds us.
 “It whispers.”

-Imagine if their fingerprints came sealed under the freshness tab.
-If the aisle carried the smell of their sweat, or the echo of their kitchen songs.
-Would the branding still feel sacred?
+But, imagine for a moment: What if their fingerprints came sealed under the freshness tab, or if the aisle carried the sounds of their songs… would the branding still feel sacred?
+The further you get from the source, the purer the packaging becomes.

+Now, centuries later, we trade in sealed pouches stamped with ISO-certified purity that is blessed, priced, and stripped of the dignity and identity of the hands that made them.
 The myth that Brahmin = vegetarian = pure = authentic has been strategically maintained through packaging and culinary gatekeeping.
-Taste here isn’t just about flavour — it’s cultural taste, what gets framed as refined, clean, desirable.
-Certain foods don’t just nourish; they redeem.
+Taste here isn’t just about flavour.
+Taste here is what gets framed as refined, clean, desirable.
 Vegetarianism becomes a proxy for virtue, while those who cook or consume meat are cast as impure, lesser, even threatening to the social order.

 As Anand Teltumbde reminds us, caste doesn’t need a whip.
 Sometimes, it just needs a menu.

+Treating caste purity as mere dietary preference conceals the structural violence it enables.
+What gets moralised on the plate gets normalised in contracts, in kitchens, and in policy.
 Some will wonder why I don’t “stay in my box.”
-Why a Black man is writing about caste.
-Why I’m in the spice aisle, in the archive, in the kitchen.
-But there is no box big enough to contain the weight of our entangled oppressions—or our collective liberation.
-Black thinkers like Ava DuVernay and Isabel Wilkerson have long traced the lines between caste and anti-Blackness, showing it isn’t just a South Asian problem but a global structure living in colorism, class, policing, migration, and more.
+Why is a Black man is writing about caste?
+Why am I in the spice aisle, in the archive, in the kitchen?
+But there is no box big enough to contain the weight of our entangled oppressions, or our collective liberation.
+Black thinkers like Ava DuVernay and Isabel Wilkerson have long traced the lines between caste and anti-Blackness, showing it isn’t just a South Asian problem but a global structure living in colourism, class, policing, migration, and more.
 Naming caste here isn’t stepping outside my struggle.
 It’s walking deeper into it.

 I met Swetha in 2001, while studying abroad in Dublin.
 Her childhood friend lived in my dorm, and that’s how our paths crossed.
-Which means I’ve been tweaking this keema recipe for over twenty years.
+I’ve been tweaking this keema recipe for over twenty years.

-Food travels in our communities as a love language.
-Pickles, podis, tiffins, takeaway boxes—all ways of saying: I remember you.
-I made this for you.
+Food travels in our communities as a love language — pickles, podis, tiffins, takeaway boxes.
+These are all ways of saying: ‘I remember you’ or ‘I made this for you’.

 My father-in-law has always scoffed at my attempts at keema.
 The other day, when my in-laws returned from a trip to India, I left a container in the fridge.
 The next morning he messaged: “It wasn’t bad.”
 High praise in father-in-law dialect.